BNasmith/PTForsyth/PTFWorkofChrist.md

-I have been showing, or from the side of certain theologians like Ritschl, who was so much opposed to Hegel, you will often hear this said : that only man needed to be reconciled, that God did not need any reconciliation.
+I have been showing, or from the side of certain theologians like Ritschl, who was so much opposed to Hegel, you will often hear this
+said: that only man needed to be reconciled, that God did not need any reconciliation.
 Now, I have been asking you to observe that we are dealing with persons.
 That is the first